pharmpy/pharmpy/docs/tmdd.rst

 The results object contains various summary tables which can be accessed in the results object, as well as files in .csv/.json format.
 The name of the selected best model (based on the input selection criteria) is also included.

-Below is an example for a PKPD run.
-Drug metabolite results follow the same structure.
+Below is an example for a TMDD run.

 .. pharmpy-code::